jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_hydrology.nml.rst

    :default: F

    TRUE
        Some rivers end at inland basin flow points.
 This inland basin flow is used to increase soil moisture at these locations.
+For this to work JULES rivers_standalone needs to be run as a separate executable and the inland basin flow needs to be passed into this land surface component via OASIS using :nml:mem:`OASIS_RIVERS::send_fields`.

    FALSE
        No inland basin flow.